Economic Commentary: Jan 26

 Market Positioning

 My general view is that while I believe AI is undoubtedly going to be a long-term factor in all of our lives (for good and bad, whether we like it or not), the recent hype is likely overdone and the expectations for growth are unrealistic.
 However, whether this constitutes a “bubble” really depends on what definition is applied to the term, and in some sense, this is irrelevant.
 The important point is that this sector is trading at high valuations, and history tells us that valuations tend to move toward their long-term averages at some point.
 Therefore, it is sensible to have a lower relative weighting in your portfolio to the technology sector and hold a higher weighting in areas which are more attractively priced.
 However, high valuations can persist for long periods of time, and so holding some exposure to these growth companies is still justified.
 It is worth noting that while valuations in US tech are expensive, when compared with past market “bubbles”, such as that which led to the “Dotcom” crash in 2000, they are nowhere near as extreme.
-At that time, startup companies which were not even profitable were trading at up to 80x-100x revenue
+At that time, startup companies which were not even profitable were trading at up to 80x-100x revenue.

 Investment Strategy